sayar/RedisMVA/module5_redis_python_node/README.md

 console.log('Server running at http://127.0.0.1:1337/');
 ```

-We can use the http `req.connection.remoteAddress` variable to get the client's IP address:
+We can use the HTTP `req.connection.remoteAddress` variable to get the client's IP address:

 ```js
 var redis = require("redis");